mrylprz/LTE-traffic-forecasting/README.md

 ## Repository Structure
 This repository is organized as follows:

-* Viz Files: PowerBI file, Tableau File
+* Viz Files: PowerBI file
 * Data: Contains the dataset used in this analysis.
 * Tables: Summary of Models Used and  Results
 * Photos: Cover photo